spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

             return None  # We don't handle this tool
 ```

 We compose our first and second tool components together by adding the paths to both tool component binaries in the `wasmcp compose server` arguments.
 Note that these local paths can be substituted for OCI registry artifacts.
-See `wasmcp compose server –help` for details.
+See `wasmcp compose server -–help` for details.

 ```shell
 wasmcp compose server ./my-first-tools/target/wasm32-wasip2/release/my-first-tools.wasm ./python-tools/python-tools.wasm -o polyglot.wasm